dvk65/Stack-Overflow/README.md

-To run the files:<br>
+To run the project:<br>
 1. Pull the repository to your local machine
 2. Find the path to your repository
 3. Use the command "./gradlew build" to get the project setup
-4. To execute the project use "./gradlew run"
+4. For execution, use "./gradlew run"
 5. "./gradlew test" can be used to check if all the tests work

 This project was part of my Programming Designs and Paradigms course.<br>